pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

-The hook can effectively be used to convert any hook (native or userland) that manages a single state, effect or resource, into a hook that manages an array of said state, effects or resources.
+The Hook can effectively be used to convert any Hook (native or userland) that manages a single state, effect or resource, into a Hook that manages an array of said state, effects or resources.

 # Detailed design